Before You Hire a Spellcaster

 What Ethical Spellwork Actually Involves

-Ethical spellwork focuses on intention, emotional clarity, personal agency, and energetic alignment.
+Ethical spellwork focuses on intention, clarity, personal agency, and energetic alignment.
 It is not a replacement for medical, legal, or psychological care, and it is not meant to override another person’s autonomy.

 Who Spellwork Is Not a Fit For